 With MAUI, the touch screen is the principal control center of the oscilloscope.
 The entire display is active: use your finger or a stylus to touch, drag, swipe, and draw selection boxes.
-With the addition of OneTouch, gestures such as pinch and flick can be used to control the screen.

 Many controls that display information also work as "buttons" to access other functions, and even the waveform traces can be manipulated.
 If you have a mouse installed, you can click anywhere you can touch to activate a control; in fact, you can alternate between clicking and touching, whichever is convenient for you.